HathorNetwork/hathor-wallet-mobile/QA.md

     1. Generate a payment request of 2 TEST.
     1. Pay the Payment Request using your test wallet that has just received the TEST before and check the confirmation message.

+1. **Send HTR with QR Code**
+    1. Generate a payment request requesting 1 HTR from another device
+    1. Use the Mobile Wallet QR code scanner to read the QR code from this other device
+    1. Pay the Payment Request, the transaction should be successful

 1. **Register a token Tests**
     1. Go to the Dashboard Screen.
     1. Select the Test Token.